cjungmann/gensfw/GENSFW_FILE_FORMAT.md

   - **Field 2 to end**: YAD list interaction values, separated by the YAD separator (which is usually the same as the field separator).

+The YAD list interaction values, field 2 of record 4